mmatach/polski_komiks_100/README.md

 First comic in Poland was published in 1919.
 I was interested in how polish comic scene looks right now.
 How many women are there?
 How many people actually?

 <br>I've counted only things published on paper (so no internet comics).
-Also no single illustration(s), no covers.
+Also no single illustrations, no covers.
+Everything was counted 'manually', not with any website-crawler.
 <br>I'm not able to count everything because some things weren't catalogued.
-Data before 1990 definitely aren't complete, even old(er) newspaper/magazine comics are not included (i.e. Ha-Ga comics) due to lack of data.
+Data before 1990 definitely aren't complete, some old(er) newspaper/magazine comics are not included due to lack of data.
 <br>Titles published in Świat Młodych are counted as a whole chapters, not how they were published (by 2-3 pages from the chapter in each number of magazine).

-I'm using below sources:
+I was using below sources:
 <br>http://alejakomiksu.com/autorzy/A/
 <br>https://www.komiks.gildia.pl/tworcy/
 <br>wikipedia